salavei-a/weather-tracker/README.md

-# Tennis Scoreboard
+# Weather Tracker

 ## Overview

-The Weather Tracker is a web application that allows users to view the current weather for selected locations.
+Weather Tracker is a web application that allows users to view the current weather for selected locations.
 Users can register, add various locations (cities, towns, etc.) to their collection, and monitor real-time weather information for each of these places.

 ## Technologies